See the latest laser jammer test.

 One irritation with both the Escort and BEL jammer transceivers is their use of wires long enough to fit a Greyhound bus and large-diameter, tapered grommets to protect them as they pass through the firewall and rear bodywork.
 Install these units in a mid-sized car and you'll have enough extra yards of wire left over to make several bucks' profit at a metal recycling yard.

-And unless you're a professional installer we'd recommend against cutting these wires.
+And unless you're a professional installer I'd recommend against cutting these wires.
 Do that and you'll have to find scarce RJ-8 telephone connectors.
 And no, they're not the common ones easily found at any Radio Shack.
 These are the smaller size, used only on the phone's handset, and they're tough to find.
 Plus, you'll need a special crimping tool and the hair-thin wires are very difficult to strip without breaking, much less get them threaded into the RJ-8 connectors.
+I resorted to stripping them using my teeth--and then found that there were no RJ-8s available within 20 miles.

 Bottom line: The Escort ZR3 turned in nearly identical scores